What Are GLP-1 Medications? A Beginner's Guide

 - FDA approved for weight loss: June 2021

-- Compounded versions: Yes, at significantly lower cost
+- Compounded versions available: Yes, at significantly lower cost

-- How it works: Dual GLP-1 + GIP receptor agonist — two levers instead of one
+- How it works: Dual GLP-1 and GIP receptor agonist — targets two appetite pathways instead of one

 - Administration: Weekly subcutaneous injection